jeddl/Binary-Awesomeness/docs/_posts/2020-6-14-Manjaro-Installation-and-Configuration.md

 I believe this article benefits not only the Manjaro users, but all other distro users as well.
 People in Manjaro community are helpful and responsive, which should be really appreciated.

-## Email, Calendar, and PDF Reader
+## Apps

 ### Neomutt

 I installed `Neomutt` as my mail terminal-based email application.
 The setup was easy.
 I used [mutt-wizard](https://github.com/LukeSmithxyz/mutt-wizard) package created by [Luke](https://lukesmith.xyz/) and it worked great.

-There were few optional things I did to customize it.
+There were few things I did for customization.
 I installed `lynx` to view the html format in terminal, and `urlview` to open the links on the browser from emails.
 Both applications are extremely light, and they work as expected.
 There are, of course, some alternatives, and I think they are worth trying as well.